 - The dhow cruises slowly past Dubai’s incredible landmarks, allowing you to enjoy clean views and take plenty of pictures.

 These are some of Dubai’s extraordinary tourist excursions.
 Make sure you sign up for at least a few of them.
 There are other tours and excursions in Dubai as well.
-There’s the Walking Tour, both during day and night.
-There’s also the Dubai City Tour where experienced guides take you on a journey of discovery into Dubai’s high lifestyle areas.
+There’s the Walking Tour, that includes the museum and a souk tour.
+There’s also the Dubai City Tour where experienced guides take you on a journey of discovery into Dubai’s futuristic architecture.